-- the child requires immediate protection and urgent action is required; - whether the child is in need, and should be assessed under section 17; - there is reasonable cause to suspect the child is suffering, or likely to suffer, significant harm, and whether enquiries must be made and the child assessed under section 47; - any services are required by the child and family and what type of services; and - further specialist assessments are required in order to help the local authority to decide what further action to take.
+- the child requires immediate protection and urgent action is required; - whether the child is in need, and should be assessed under section 17; - there is reasonable cause to suspect the child is suffering, or likely to suffer, significant harm, and whether enquiries must be made and the child assessed under section 47; (Chapter one of Working Together to Safeguard Children provides details of the assessment process - · any services are required by the child and family and what type of services; and - further specialist assessments are required in order to help the local authority to decide what further action to take.

-The school will follow up if this information is not forthcoming and if, after a referral, the child's situation does not appear to be improving, the school will consider following the WS escalation procedure to ensure the referred concerns have been addressed and, most importantly, that the child's situation improves.
+The school will follow up if this information is not forthcoming and if, after a referral, the child's situation does not appear to be improving, the school will consider following the Warwickshire Safeguarding escalation protocol to ensure the referred concerns have been addressed and, most importantly, that the child's situation improves.